How to generate manufacturing leads for B2B

 Organic search allows us to rank for a wider range of keywords than paid search is feasible for.
 Paid search requires that intent to take action — it’s trickier to see ROI from keywords that aren’t highly sales-driven.

-Organic search works great for lower-intent, further up the funnel keywords.
-Because we’re not paying for each result, we can develop informational content, blog posts, guides, tutorials, and think pieces meant to attract potential customers that aren’t yet looking to buy.
+Organic search works great for lower-intent, further-up-the-funnel keywords.
+Because we’re not paying for each result, we can develop informational content, blog posts, guides, tutorials, and think pieces meant to attract potential customers who aren’t yet looking to buy.
 The idea is that we generate a lot of traffic volume for key articles and pages.
 This large cohort of users will contain some legitimate leads that just aren’t ready to purchase.
 Instead, we provide them opportunities to stay engaged with our content until they ‘heat up’ and are ready to talk business.
 A common tactic is to encourage users to register for a newsletter or informational event like a webinar.
 This way, we can capture their contact details and drip-feed them information over time to convince them to buy.

 SEO Strategy for Manufacturing Lead Generation